Aleksandar Zečević (basketball, born 1996): College career

 Native of Futog, a suburban town of the city of Novi Sad, Zečević began playing in local clubs at the age of six.
 At the last year of the high school, he played for basketball club Tamiš in Pančevo.

+In 2016-17 he played with Mostlow State College and averaged 9.2 points and 6.1 rebounds.

 He attended Scotland Performance Institute in Chambersburg, Pennsylvania and committed to play with the Florida Atlantic University Owls, where in the next two seasons he averaged 5.5 points and 4.1 rebounds per game. also winning Mostlow State College Region 7 Tennessee Championship.
+In 2019-20 he was 10th in the C-USA with a .593 2 point field goal percentage.

 College statistics

 Professional career

-After going undrafted in the 2020 NBA Draft, on August 9, 2020 Zečević joined the roster of the MBK Baník Handlová of the Slovak Basketball League (SBL), the first tier of basketball in Slovakia.
+After going undrafted in the 2020 NBA draft, on August 9, 2020, Zečević joined the roster of the MBK Baník Handlová of the Slovak Basketball League (SBL), the first tier of basketball in Slovakia.
+He averaged 14.5 points per game, shooting 59.5% from the floor (5th in the league), with 8.7 rebounds per game (4th), and 0.5 blocks per game (10th).

 On July 29, 2021, he signed with Kharkivski Sokoly of the Ukrainian Basketball Superleague.
+He averaged 14.5 points per game (10th in the league), with 8.3 rebounds per game (2nd).

 On August 5, 2022, he has signed with Zastal Zielona Góra of the Polish Basketball League (PLK).

+On February 28, 2024, he signed with Bnei Herzliya Basket in the Israeli Basketball Premier League.

+On September 14, 2024, he signed with EWE Baskets Oldenburg of the German Basketball Bundesliga (BBL).

+On August 30, 2025, he signed with Darüşşafaka of the Türkiye Basketbol Ligi (TBL).